logto-io/docs/docs/docs/recipes/single-sign-on/idp-initiated-sso.md

 Therefore, it is highly recommended to use SP-initiated SSO, which provides a more secure and controlled authentication flow, ensuring that users explicitly request access to services.

-## Connect IdP-initiated SSO with Logto
+## Connect IdP-initiated SSO with Logto OIDC applications

 Logto as an OpenID Connect (OIDC) provider does not support IdP-initiated SSO.
 However, you can configure Logto as a SP to support IdP-initiated SSO with your enterprise IdP using SAML.
 This setup allows you to leverage Logto's authentication capabilities while maintaining the IdP's control over the authentication flow.